christophstrasen/LQR/docs/low_level_api.md

 ### Per-insert GC toggle (`gcOnInsert`)

 By default the join runs retention checks on every insert (`gcOnInsert = true`).
 Set `gcOnInsert = false` to skip per-insert sweeps and rely on periodic GC (or opportunistic checks on completion/disposal).
 This reduces CPU at the cost of higher peak memory and delayed expirations/unmatched emissions between GC ticks—use only when you provide a periodic scheduler and can tolerate the latency.

+### Per-key buffers, distinct vs. non-distinct, and eviction semantics

+Each side of the join holds a **per-key ring buffer**.
+Default `perKeyBufferSize` is `10` per side; distinct mode is simply size `1`.
+Configure via `options.perKeyBufferSize` (global) or per side with `options.perKeyBufferSizeLeft` / `options.perKeyBufferSizeRight`.
+When a buffer is full and a new record arrives, the oldest entry is evicted with `reason="replaced"` and emitted on the expired stream; we warn only when the capacity was implicit (the default) to nudge you to size buffers deliberately.
+The new record starts with `matched=false`; the evicted entry carries its original `matched` flag so downstream consumers can see whether it ever matched.

+Matching **fans out to all buffered partners** for the same key on the opposite side.
+Distinct behavior is achieved by setting the buffer size to `1`; larger buffers keep multiple arrivals alive so later partners can match against each of them until a window or cap prunes them.

+All removals emit to the expired channel: buffer overwrites (`replaced`), count-window evictions (`evicted`), interval/predicate expirations, and terminal flushes (`completed`/`disposed`/`error`).
+Count windows now count buffered entries (not distinct keys) so entry-based and distinct modes share the same retention semantics.
+No record disappears silently—every removal path produces an expire packet.

 ## Warning & Lifecycle Hooks